-The B.C. coastal region is home to a stunning array of tree species, both hardwood and softwood, and some of the biggest trees in the world.
+The Pacific Northwest is home to a stunning array of tree species, both hardwood and softwood, and some of the biggest trees in the world.

-A lot of the giants live on the BC Coast, did you know that we have the world’s largest crab apple tree?
-Not many people do….
+A lot of the giants can be found here, did you know that we have the world’s largest crab apple tree?
+Not many people do.
 We also have the biggest yellow cedar (cypress) tree on earth – in the Big Tree Creek area of Sayward.
-Vancouver Islands west coast’s Carmanah Walbran region boasts the world’s tallest sitka spruce.
+Vancouver Island’s west coast’s Carmanah Walbran region boasts the world’s tallest Sitka spruce.
 Canada’s biggest red cedars grow in the Cheewhat Lake area, and the lands around Red Creek are home to the world’s largest douglas fir tree.

-We have a number of large, and impressive tracts of forest on the B.C. coast, the great bear rain forest is one of them and if we can keep the government of the day away, we might just be able to keep from logging them away.
+We have a number of large, and impressive tracts of forest in the Pacific Northwest, the great bear rain forest is one of them and if we can keep the government of the day away, we might just be able to keep from being logged.

 Strathcona Park on Vancouver Island has many big trees that can be accessed.
 My favorite entryway is by crossing Buttle Lake from the Auger Point day-use site.
 You’ll find the trailhead at the outflow of Philips Creek, that takes you up to Marble Meadows.
 About halfway up, you’ll come onto a very large bench of land – there are the giants!
 The trees here are at least 20 meters apart, yet the canopy is luxurious, leafy & thick.
 The undergrowth is surprisingly sparse as if you’ve stepped back in time to before man first walked here.
 I always enjoy this spot!